Brauer and partition diagram models for phylogenetic trees and forests: Multiplicative structure: the set of phylogenetic trees as a semigroup

 There is, nevertheless, still a multiplicative structure available to unbalanced diagrams such as $\Br_{n,n-2}$, namely the \emph{sandwich product}.
 This requires a fixed diagram (tree) $T$, and then allows the product of two diagrams $T_1$ and $T_2$ to be composed by inverting $T$ (flipping it in the horizontal axis) to obtain a diagram $\oT\in \Br_{n-2,n}$, and sandwiching it between the two trees:

 where $\cdot$ is composition of diagrams.
 This product then allows us to define a semigroup relative to $T$, which we denote $\Br_{n,n-2}^T$.
-Figure \ref{fig:Sandwiching} illustrates such a sandwich product in terms of Brauer diagrams in $\Br_{7,5}$\, while the induced operation at the level of the corresponding trees is shown in figure Figure \ref{fig:TREESandwiching}\, (as can be seen, in this case the examples show a sandwich-square, of the form $T\ast_{T'} T := T \cdot \ot' \cdot T$\,)\,.
+Figure \ref{fig:Sandwiching} illustrates such a sandwich product in terms of Brauer diagrams in $\Br_{7,5}$\, while the induced operation at the level of the corresponding trees is shown in Figure~\ref{fig:TREESandwiching}\, (as can be seen, in this case the examples show a sandwich-square, of the form $T\ast_{T'} T := T \cdot \ot' \cdot T$\,)\,.

 Interestingly, the sandwich semigroups relative to different trees are isomorphic if the trees have the same \emph{rank} (the number of transversals in the diagram)~\cite[Theorem 6.4]{dolinka2021sandwich}.
-This means that the choice of tree $T$ as sandwich is only important up to its rank.
+This means that the choice of tree $T$ as sandwich is only important (in terms of semigroup structure) up to its rank.

-Note that the sandwich semigroup is not a monoid: it has no identity element.
-The product of diagrams cannot increase rank, so for instance if $T$ has rank 2, there is no way a product with a tree $T_1$ of higher rank could get the same tree ($T_1$) back again.
+Note that if a diagram has rank $k$, then its composition with any other diagram must have rank at most $k$, because composing diagrams cannot generate additional transversals.
+In particular, the sandwich semigroup relative to tree $T$ does not contain an identity in general, because no sandwich product with a tree $T'$ of rank greater than rank$(T)$ can ever return a tree of the same rank as $T'$.
+As a consequence, the sandwich semigroup is not a monoid.